 Roger Milla Family Origin:

-For starters of the Soccer Legend’s Biography, his nationality is Cameroon.
+For starters in the Soccer Legend’s Biography, his nationality is Cameroon.
 According to Cameroon Radio Television, Roger Milla’s village is Japoma.
 This is a village on the shores of the Dibamba river in the Littoral Region of Douala.
 Here is a map of Roger Milla’s origin.

-Japoma, where Roger Milla’s family come from has attracted development over the years.
+Japoma, where Roger Milla’s family come from, has attracted development over the years.
 As observed from the map above, his village is home to Japoma Stadium.
 This is a 50,000-capacity all-seater multi-purpose stadium which has an indoor Arena for other sports.

 Confirmation of his Family Roots: